 Now that you’ve applied to the CIA program, you can move on to the process of registering for the CIA exam.

-For most candidates, waiting to register until you’ve finished studying is the best plan.
-However, if you only register for one exam part and you choose an exam date closer to the end of the 180-day period, you may be able to fit the entirety of your exam studies into this time.
+Waiting to register until you’ve finished studying is the best plan for most candidates.
+However, if you only register for one exam part and choose an exam date closer to the end of the 180-day period, you may be able to fit the entirety of your exam studies into this time.
 I say this because of the number of CIA exam study hours I recommend for each part, which you can see in this table:

 |Minimum # of Study Hours||Safe # of Study Hours||# of Study Weeks for 10 hours/week|